Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 ## What is a parser

-I'm sure for most people the word "parser" isn't new.
-We are "parsing" things all the time after all, either directly through the likes of `int.Parse` and `XElement.Parse`, or indirectly when deserializing HTTP responses, reading application settings, etc.
+I'm sure for most people the word _parser_ isn't new.
+We are parsing things all the time after all, either directly through the likes of `int.Parse` and `XElement.Parse`, or indirectly when deserializing HTTP responses, reading application settings, etc.

 But what is a parser in a general sense of the word?